dsc-courses/practice.dsc10.com/problems/su22-final/q7-which-test.md

 **Answer: ** Option 1: Standard hypothesis test.

 We're not really comparing a variable between two groups, but rather looking at the overall distribution, so Permutation testing wouldn't work too well here.
 Again, we're not really trying to estimate anything here so bootstrapping isn't a good idea.
-This leaves us with the Standard Hypothesis Test. (if you're curious, you can see if the distribution is evenly distributed with a hypothesis test combined with total variation distance)
+This leaves us with the Standard Hypothesis Test, which makes sense if we use Total Variation Distance as our test statistic.

 # END SOLUTION